wzhudev/reverse-linear-sync-engine/README.md

 ---

 The explanation above covered the `_meta` table.
-Now, let’s discuss the second special table: **`_transaction`**.
+Now, let's discuss the second special table: **`_transaction`**.
 This table stores unsent transactions or those queued for server synchronization.
-We’ll delve deeper into the details of transactions in the next chapter.
+We'll delve deeper into the details of transactions in the next chapter.

 ![](./imgs/cached-transactions.png)

-*Cached transactions*
+_Cached transactions_

-Let’s return to the bootstrapping process and explore how these two types of databases are created in IndexedDB.
+Let's return to the bootstrapping process and explore how these two types of databases are created in IndexedDB.
 Please refer to `ng.initializeDatabase` (`SyncClient.initializeDatabase`) for source code and comments.

 **Step 1: Retrieve Workspace Metadata**